When to Euthanize a Dog with Dementia? (10 Quick Facts)

 Typically, the onset of dementia in dogs is a gradual process.
 Once it begins, it is nearly impossible to determine whether or not your dog has dementia simply because you can not physically see it.

-The onset of canine dementia starts with neurological plaque; which is micro-bacteria that grow and spread along the myelin sheath of the nerve cells.
+The onset of canine dementia starts with neurological plaque; which is a micro-bacteria that grows and spreads along the myelin sheath of the nerve cells.
 Once there is a significant amount of plaque, it slows down the blood flow from one hemisphere of the brain to the other, thus, leading to initial symptoms such as confusion and disorientation.

 The condition will continue to grow if no action is taken, which will most likely be the case.
 Canine dementia takes a while to reveal itself and it won’t happen until it has hit a saturated amount of bacteria in the brain.